 This means that in both states, Heritage technicians receive significantly more comprehensive training than our competitors.

-Q: If my heat exchanger needs to be replaced, does it make more sense to get a new furnace?
+Q: If my heat exchanger needs to be replaced, does it make more sense to get a new gas furnace?

 A: For safety purposes, both New Hampshire and Massachusetts require that a failed heat exchanger be shut down until either the heat exchanger or the entire system is replaced.
 However, replacing the heat exchanger can cost several thousand dollars.
-Depending on the age and condition of your system, this can be a bit like putting a new engine in a car with 150,000-200,000 miles on it, so each system must be evaluated on a case-by-case basis.
-The good news is that our experienced technicians will always keep you in the know about what they discover, what your options are and how much repairs will cost.
+Depending on the age and condition of your gas furnace system, this can be a bit like putting a new engine in a car with 150,000-200,000 miles on it, so each system must be evaluated on a case-by-case basis.
+The good news is that our experienced technicians will always keep you in the know about what they discover, what your options are and how much any needed gas furnace repairs will cost.

 Q: How do I know the heating technician is really looking after my best interests?